-Figure 11 shows the upper gate drive supplied by a direct connection to V{CC} .
-This option should only be used in converter systems where the main input voltage is + 5VDC or less.
+Figure 10 shows the upper gate drive supplied by a direct connection to VCC.
+This option should only be used in converter systems where the main input voltage is +5VDC or less.
 The peak upper gate-to-source voltage is approximately V{CC} less the input supply.
-For +5V main power and + 12VDC for the bias, the gate-to-source voltage of Q1 is 7V.
-A logic-level MOSFET is a good choice for Q1 under these conditions.
+For +5V main power and +12VDC for the bias, the gate-to-source voltage of Q1 is 7V.
+A logic-level MOSFET is a good choice for Q1 and a logic-level MOSFET is a good choice for Q1 under these conditions.